apache/shenyu-website/content/en/projects/shenyu/database-design/index.md

 ---
-title: ShenYu Admin Database Design
+title: Apache ShenYu Admin Database Design
 keywords: db
 description: Database Design
 ---

-Shenyu Admin is the management system of the gateway, which can manage all plugins, selectors and rules visually, set users, roles and resources.
+Apache Shenyu Admin is the management system of the gateway, which can manage all plugins, selectors and rules visually, set users, roles and resources.

 ## Plugin, Selector And Rule
 * Plugin: ShenYu uses the plugin design idea to realize the hot plug of the plugin, which is easy to expand.
 Built-in rich plugins, including RPC proxy, circuit breaker and current limiting, authority and certification, monitoring, and more.